Adapted with thanks from Terry Patten’s Gratitude, Grief and Finding Your Yes

 Transformative activism emerges from the stark recognition that we really are the co-creators of our world.
 We wake up from the trance in which we had imagined ourselves to be passive observers of the world, standing somehow apart from it.
 We recognize that we are not “in the stands” watching the action from an objective vantage point, and we never have been.
 We have always been on the field, and the ball is in play.
 When we realize we are full participants, we awaken into activism, and our practice becomes to engage with the game completely, holding nothing back.

 The word “activist” conjures images of sit-ins, people circulating petitions and raising money and marching and organizing and educating people about our issue.
-But it also means doing research, starting businesses that take the shift away from wireless dependence, making loans, and changing one’s tech habits.
+But it also means doing the inner work that seeds the transformation we believe in, along with doing research, starting businesses that take the shift away from wireless dependence, making loans, and changing our tech habits.

 When people creatively act on their moral intuition, all kinds of things happen.
 The world of activism is very big, diverse, and dynamic.
 And it requires – and helps us along in – transcending the collective trance.